Dr Philip Mendes

-Dr Philip Mendes is an Associate Professor in the Department of Social Work, Faculty of Medicine at Monash University, and is the Director of the new Social Inclusion and Social Policy Research Unit (SISPRU).
-He coordinates the three Social Policy & Community Development subjects in the BSW and MSW Q. He is an acknowledged expert on community welfare lobby groups, having completed his PhD on the peak community welfare lobby body, the Australian Council of Social Service (ACOSS).
-He has also published widely on a range of social policy and community development debates including globalisation and the welfare state, neo-liberal think tanks, and illicit drug policies, Indigenous social policy and social workers and policy practice.
+Dr Philip Mendes is an Associate Professor in the Department of Social Work, Faculty of Medicine at Monash University, and is the Director of the Social Inclusion and Social Policy Research Unit (SISPRU).
+He coordinates the three Social Policy & Community Development subjects in the Social Work Department.
+He is an acknowledged expert on community welfare lobby groups, having completed his PhD on the peak community welfare lobby body, the Australian Council of Social Service (ACOSS).
+He has also published widely on a range of social policy and community development debates including globalisation and the welfare state, compulsory income management, illicit drug policies, Indigenous social policy and social workers and policy practice.

-Philip is a member of the Editorial Advisory Board for a number of academic journals including Community Development Journal (UK), International Journal of Social Welfare (Sweden), Youth Studies Australia, Developing Practice and Social Alternatives.
+Philip is a member of the Editorial Advisory Board for a number of academic journals including Alternativas (Spain), Community Development Journal (UK), International Journal of Social Welfare (Sweden), Developing Practice and Social Alternatives.
 He is also a reviewer for International Social Work (UK), Journal of Social Work (UK) and Australian Social Work.
 He is also a member of the Sidney Myer Fund Poverty and Disadvantage Grants Committee.

-He has published widely in peer reviewed academic journals (over 100 publications in total), and is the author or co-author of seven books including Harm Minimisation, Zero Tolerance and Beyond: The Politics of Illicit Drugs in Australia (Pearson, 2004), Inside the Welfare Lobby: A history of the Australian Council of Social Service (ACOSS) (Sussex Academic Press, 2006), Australia’s Welfare Wars Revisited (UNSW Press, 2008; new edition to be completed in late 2016), and Young People Leaving State out of home care: Australian Policy and Practice (Australian Scholarly Publishing, 2011).
+He has published widely in peer reviewed academic journals (over 100 publications in total), and is the author or co-author of nine books including Harm Minimisation, Zero Tolerance and Beyond: The Politics of Illicit Drugs in Australia (Pearson, 2004), Inside the Welfare Lobby: A history of the Australian Council of Social Service (ACOSS) (Sussex Academic Press, 2006), Australia’s Welfare Wars Revisited (UNSW Press, 2008; new edition to be completed in late 2016), and Young People Leaving State out of home care: Australian Policy and Practice (Australian Scholarly Publishing, 2011).